Thiago099/SKSE-Menu-Framework-Template/README.md

   Clone [this](https://github.com/Thiago099/SKSE-Menu-Framework-SDK/tree/main)  Repository, to somewhere safe and adds its ImGui folder path to this environment variable on Windows.

+- SKYRIM_MODS_FOLDER

+ The skyrim mods folder is required to find the Menu framework library

 ## Ouput folder optional variables

 - SKYRIM_FOLDER